FAQs

 - Are there instructions to follow after my hard-surface floors are cleaned?

-Before you walk on your floors, it’s best to allow a minimum drying time of at least 1 hour.
-We recommend allowing 24 hours before walking on it with heavy traffic.
-Be cautious and protect floors from getting wet for 24 hours after application of either finish as it is not thoroughly cured yet.
-You can return furniture to your floors (with suggested use of felt pads) after 12 hours and return rugs to floors after 12 hours.
+Before you walk on your floors, it’s best to allow drying time of at least 4 hours but we recommend 8 hours.
+Be cautious and protect floors from getting wet for 24 hours after application of either finish as it is not yet thoroughly cured.
+You can return furniture to your floors (with suggested use of felt pads) after 24 hours and return rugs to floors after 24 hours.